one-note/learning-notes/training/git/readme.md

 * Adding Commits to NewBranch.
 * Pushing new branch to remote.
 * Creating Pull request & merge with master.

+# Part 3.1 : Git reverting commits
+* revert commits(s) with a new commit.

 # Part 4 : Git Pull
 * Getting Chnages From remote repo branch to local repo branch.